Procedure for Enabling an On-Premises Data Center to Access Service VPCs Using Enterprise Router and Transit VPC

 - Log in to ECS-A and run the following command to check whether VPC-A can communicate with the on-premises data center through the enterprise router:

-ping IP address of the on-premises data center
+ping IP address used in the on-premises data center

 Example command: